 Bagwell Promotions offers over 80 promotional items that light up and that have a St. Patrick’s Day theme.
 Most can include your logo or message.
 These are perfect for tie-in promotions for this event.
 What’s St. Patrick’s Day without a hat?
 Find a large selection of Green St. Patrick’s Day Hats (shown right) on our Website.
 Looking for more ideas?
 We have over 1,000 St Patrick’s Day themed promotional items here.

 Decorate your business with St. Patrick’s Day Kits or other decorations.
 We also have candy that is themed for your St. Patrick’s Day promotion.
 Chocolates, gold coins, and more can spruce up your St. Patrick’s Day Promotions.
 Easy online ordering from Bagwell Promotions.

 Bernie The Bear Toy Sweepstakes, Giveaway, or Fundraiser

-Our most popular promotion can be custom produced with a St. Patrick’s Day Theme.
-It comes with everything you need for a successful promotion, including the bear, a little red wagon, and an entry box and entry blanks.
+Our most popular promotion can be custom-produced with a St. Patrick’s Day Theme.
+It comes with everything you need for a successful promotion, including the bear, a little red wagon, an entry box, and entry blanks.
 We’ll tie a green bow around Bernie’s neck and add a St. Patrick’s Day Hat.
 We also have toy-filled promotions for Easter, Summer Patriotic, Halloween, and Christmas.